US STOCKS-Wall St jumps on Draghi comments

 Policy makers have made similar statements about saving the euro before, but if these remarks result in decisive intervention in European bond markets, it could spur a sizable rally in stocks.

-The number of Americans filing new claims for jobless benefits fell last week to near a four-year low, although the figures have been volatile of late due to summer factory shutdowns.
-Durable goods orders for June were better than expected, but a slip in pending home sales underscored the fragility of the economy.
+In a reassuring sign for the economy, the number of Americans filing new claims for jobless benefits fell last week to near a four-year low, although the figures have been volatile of late due to summer factory shutdowns.

-"For weeks we've been seeing this tug of war between central bankers who want to prop things up, and the reality of the deteriorating economic conditions that are affecting earnings," said Peter Boockvar, equity analyst and portfolio manager at Miller Tabak & Co. in New York.

 Hopes that the Federal Reserve will boost efforts to stimulate a flagging economy, maybe with a decision to do so as early as at its rate-setting meeting next week, soothed concerns about the economy and offset the impact of what investors describe as a "mixed" corporate earnings season.

-Of the 260 companies in the S&P 500 that have reported quarterly results to date, 66.5 percent have posted earnings above analyst expectations, according to Thomson Reuters data.
+Of the 260 companies in the S&P 500 that have reported earnings to date for Q2 2012, 66.5 percent have reported earnings above analyst expectations, according to Thomson Reuters data.

 If the move higher by the market is sustained through the trading day it will lift the S&P 500 away from a technically important level around 1,333.
 The level marks a convergence of several technical factors, including the index's 50-day moving average, and has served as support for stocks.